Wind Chimes

 in the harbor of the henhouse

-as the sky winged into a hawk,
+as the sky winged into a hawk's eye,

 circling.
 Wood chips took flight

-from the mulch pile to speckle
+from the mulch pile

-the house’s siding, a loose shingle
+to speckle the siding, a loose

-lifting like tail feathers
+shingle lifting like sickle

-or the feed bag scraping across
+feathers as the feed bag scraped

-the field with the neighbor,
+across the field with the neighbor,

 out to bolt lock the shed door.
+It is,

-We are offered little reason to believe
+here: little reason to believe

-the storm will abate or alter course,
+the storm will clear or alter

-and littler reason still not to do
+course, littler reason still

-what little we might to set it ringing.
+bit, do what little we might

 Comments